-The largest uncertainty for DSA lies in its efficiency of particle acceleration within coronal plasmas.
-The hot coronal environment likely results in low sonic Mach number shocks ($M_s$ of order a few), which are traditionally considered to produce weak shocks and thus unable to accelerate particles efficiently~\citep{ha_proton_2018, kang_electron_2019, vanmarle_influence_2020}.
+The largest uncertainty for DSA lies in the efficiency of its particle acceleration within coronal plasmas.
+The hot coronal environment likely results in low sonic Mach number shocks ($M_s$ of order a few), which are traditionally considered to produce weak shocks and thus would be unable to accelerate particles efficiently~\citep{ha_proton_2018, kang_electron_2019, vanmarle_influence_2020}.
 Moreover, the parameter regime for coronal shocks has yet to be explored consistently for both electron and ion dynamics.
-In particular, the behavior of non-equilibrium, two-temperature plasmas ($T_i \neq T_e$) and the trans-relativistic shock speeds remains poorly understood.
+In particular, the behavior of nonequilibrium, two-temperature plasmas ($T_i \neq T_e$) and the trans-relativistic shock speeds remain poorly understood.

-To resolve uncertainties and provide better constraints to DSA as a leading candidate for proton acceleration, we investigate collisionless shocks by employing first-principle, particle-in-cell (PIC) simulations tuned to BH coronal parameters.
-We survey quasi-parallel shocks across the ranges of sonic Mach number, Alfvénic Mach number, shock velocity and ion-to-electron temperature ratio motivated by observational constraints for Seyferts~\citep{inoue2019HighenergyParticlesAccretion}.
+To resolve uncertainties and provide better constraints on DSA as a leading candidate for proton acceleration, we investigate collisionless shocks by employing first-principles, particle-in-cell (PIC) simulations tuned to BH coronal parameters.
+We survey quasi-parallel shocks across the ranges of sonic Mach number, Alfvénic Mach number, shock velocity, and ion-to-electron temperature ratio, motivated by observational constraints for Seyferts~\citep{inoue2019HighenergyParticlesAccretion}.

 This paper is organized as follows.
 In Section~\ref{sec:condition_BHCS}, we derive the shock conditions expected in BH coronae.
 The PIC simulation setup is then described in detail in Section~\ref{sec:setup_PIC}.
 In Section~\ref{sec:results}, we present our main findings, beginning with the shock structure and a unified picture of particle acceleration from a representative simulation (Section~\ref{subsec:typical_sim}).
 We then examine the proton acceleration rate (Section~\ref{subsec:proton_acceleration}) and the proton and electron acceleration efficiencies across our parameter survey (Section~\ref{subsec:energy_partition}).
-In the discussion (Section~\ref{sec:discussion}), we explore the implications of our results for neutrino production in BH coronae, focusing on the well known NGC~1068.
+In the discussion (Section~\ref{sec:discussion}), we explore the implications of our results for neutrino production in BH coronae, focusing on the well-known NGC~1068.
 We also briefly address electron acceleration in Section~\ref{subsection:disscus_electron}.
 Finally, we summarize our conclusions in Section~\ref{sec:conclusion}.